 Basically, when it comes to thermal paste, less is more, and you can always redo it if you find that your computer is running way too hot.
 It's the most open-ended part of the procedure, but it's not the hardest, unless you drive yourself crazy over it.

-Whatever you did to take the heatsink out, reverse the process.
-Screw everything back in tightly, but not so tightly that it will bend or break the heatsink's structure.
+Whatever you did to take the heatsink or fan out, reverse the process.
+Screw everything back in tightly, but not so tightly that it will bend or break the cooling unit's structure.

 12. Close up the computer.